-Andhra Pradesh: 15 missing as boat capsizes in Godavari river
+Andhra Pradesh: 2 dead, 5 missing after boat capsizes in East Godavari

-Hyderabad, July 14: Nearly fifteen people are said to be missing after a boat capsized in Godavari River in Andhra Pradesh on Saturday.
-The boat had around 40 passengers, mostly students.
+Hyderabad, July 14: Two students died and five others were feared drowned when a boat capsized in the Gautami river in East Godavari district of Andhra Pradesh on Saturday.
+The boat had 40 passengers, mostly students.
+33 people have been rescued.

 According to reports, the boat, hit a pillar of a bridge in the Godavari river and turned over.